SoftFluent/CodeFluent-Entities-Documentation/getting-started/model_your_business.md

 ![](img/model-your-business-11.png)

-This will ask you to define the relationship you are going to create.
+The modeler will ask you to define the characteristics of the relationship you're going to create.
 Here we need to create a Customer property on the Order entity and assume that one Customer can have many Orders.
+Note you should always choose the phrase that obviously matches the names of the properties.

 ![](img/model-your-business-12.png)